TechnoShip123/TechnoShip123/README.md

 ![header](https://capsule-render.vercel.app/api?type=rect&color=gradient&height=150&section=footer&text=TechnoShip123&fontSize=70)

 Hi!
 I'm TechnoShip123, you can call me Thonk.
 I'm a self-taught programmer who tends to code in Python, and I'm always looking to learn more!
-The kinds of projects I like are GUI projects and login systems.
+The kind of projects I like are GUIs and login systems.
 Some more facts:
 - I am a member of the MDSP group
 - My Favorite OS is Debian
 - Currently learning Java SE 11